mkpgtr/NudgeAPI_MYSQL/readme.md

 7. These are just my beliefs & how I see things.
 I will not want to waste anyone's time during live-interviews with these long lines(because I'm very nervous) so I am just saying these things here in my GITHUB readme.
 I hope I find someone who understands my excitement & guides me on how to write reusable code.

 8. But why I want to write my reusbale code?
 The ability to write reusable code can help me build my own libraries & frameworks.
+I might be wrong.
+But I asked chatGPT to verify whether reusable code is essential and it said yes and explained why.
+So if you disagree, please email me at : mkpgtr@gmail.com and I will explore with an open-mind the roadmap which you provide.